Article

 Sound simple?

-According to recent Harvard research, we humans spend 46.9% of the time thinking about anything but the present moment.
+According to a study done at Harvard University, humans spend 46.9% of their time thinking about anything but the present moment.

 What is Mindfulness?